BenjaminHernandez95/EksamensAflevering/README.md

 ### 3.3.5
 Using PUT to Assign a Guide to a Trip
 PUT was chosen over POST because we are updating an existing trip by adding a relationship, rather than creating a new resource.
-PUT is more appropriate for this type of update.
+PUT is better for this type of update.

-Including Guide Info in GET /trips/{id}
-For convenience, the GET /trips/{id} endpoint includes guide details directly in the trip response if a guide is assigned.
-This approach helps clients get all relevant trip and guide details in a single request without needing multiple calls.